 Short Dated Drugs functionality enables you to identify when a product should be considered “Short Dated” and allows you to associate a specific price to that products lot.

-Lot tracking, or batch tracking, allows for product traceability to keep track of which customers received specific groups (or shipments) of items and when they were received.
+Lot tracking software, or batch tracking, allows for product traceability to keep track of which customers received specific groups (or shipments) of items and when they were received.
 The date these items were purchased and supplier they came from are also tracked, allowing you to monitor an individual group of products (or shipment) from the supplier to your own warehouse and ultimately to the customer.
 Strong lot tracking features will also allow users to print lot numbers on documents including invoices and packing slips.
 Lot tracking is especially important if any of the products you distribute are ever recalled – associating a specific lot number to products makes it much easier to handle recalls.

-Blue Link ERP’s robust reporting functionality allows for the automatic printing and emailing of Transaction Reporting (T3), Customer License Expiry Report and allows users to automatically generate and upload ARCOS/CSOS reports to the DEA at a set scheduled date and time (as determined by you).
+Blue Link ERP’s robust reporting functionality allows for the automatic printing and emailing of Transaction Reporting (T3), Customer License Expiry Report and allows you to automatically generate and upload ARCOS/CSOS reports to the DEA at a set scheduled date and time (as determined by you).
 Blue Link also has Lot Expiry Reports and Lot Recall Reports, in addition to standard financial reports, sales reports and inventory reports.

 Below you will find some examples of Blue Link customers that are wholesale distributors in the Pharmaceutical and Medical industry.
 These customers have all benefited from Blue Link’s inventory and accounting ERP software with industry specific functionality to aid in DSCSA and FDA requirements such as our lot tracking, transaction reporting, CSOS and license management tools.
 As an expert in the pharmaceutical industry, Blue Link works with a variety of small-medium size pharmaceutical wholesale and distribution businesses across the USA.